With a wonderful twist on an iconic food that has become part of the great American food tradition.

 Buffalo Chicken Stuffed Peppers Recipe

-- Put equal amounts of filling in the peppers.
-Sprinkle with the remaining cheese.
+- Put equal amounts of filling in each pepper.